fgr0/barista/README.md

 running a long backup where you want to ensure that your Mac stays online but you don't need your displays running.

+Additionally, Barista can deactivate itself when the system is forced to sleep, for example when you select "Sleep" from the Apple menu, when you close your MacBook without another monitor attached, or your battery gets low.
+Usually the app would start to prevent sleep again as soon as your Mac wakes up, but that might not always be desirable.
+You can find this setting in the Preferences.

 ### Monitoring

 The second major feature of Barista is the ability to show other applications